Evovest/NeuroTreeModels.jl/docs/src/design.md

 ### Node weights

-To derive how a NeuroTree performs those soft decision, we first break down the structure of how the traditional hard decisions are taken.
+To illustrate how a NeuroTree derives the soft decision probability (referred to `NW1 - NW3` in the above figure), we first break down how a traditional tree split condition is derived from 2 underlying decisions:
-A nodes's split actually relies on 2 binary conditions:

-### 1. Selection of the feature on which to perform the condition
+1. *Selection of the feature on which to perform the condition*.

-The selection of a feature out of the selected ones
+Such selection can be represented as the application of a binary mask where all elements are set to `false` except for that single selected feature where it's set to `true`.

+2. *Selection of the condition's threshold value*.
+For a given observation, if the selected feature's value is below that threshold, then the node decision is set to `false` (pointing to left child), and `true` otherwise (pooinnting to right child).

-In NeuroTree, these hard decisions are translated into soft, differentiable ones:
+In NeuroTree, these 2 hard steps are translated into soft, differentiable ones.
-    1.

-### 2. Selection of the condition's threshold value

-A NeuroTree operator acts as collection of complete binary trees, ie. trees without any pruned node.
-In order to be differentiable, hence trainable using gradient based methods such as Adam, each tree path implements a soft decision rather than a hard one like in traditional decision tree.

 ### Leaf weights